 The New Model Army demanded that the fortifications be demolished, arguing that the maintenance costs was ruinous to the people of London, and doubtless wanting to ensure that Parliament couldn’t fortify the city against them once more.

-The walls were largely torn down in 1647, although not leveled completely, just destroyed to the point where reconstruction would be time consuming.
+The walls were largely torn down in 1647, although not levelled completely, just destroyed to the point where reconstruction would be time-consuming.